HowMuchDoINeed.co logo

 How do I calculate bolt spacing in timber?

 Bolt spacing depends on the timber size, load, and type of joint.
-As a rule of thumb, bolts should be spaced at least 4 times the bolt diameter apart (centre to centre) and at least 6-7 times the diameter from the timber end.
-For precise results, use the timber fastener spacing calculator and consult local building codes.
+As a rule of thumb, bolts should be spaced at least 4 times the bolt diameter apart (centre to centre), and at least 6–7 times the diameter from the timber end.
+For precise results, run it through the timber fastener spacing calculator and cross-check with your local building codes.

 What is the minimum distance between timber fasteners?

-The minimum distance is usually 2.5 to 4 times the fastener diameter, centre to centre.
-This prevents splitting and ensures load is distributed safely.
-Always check the manufacturer’s recommendations and building standards for your country.
+Generally, you're looking at 2.5 to 4 times the fastener diameter, centre to centre.
+Go tighter than that and you're inviting splits and uneven load distribution.
+Always check the manufacturer's recommendations and the building standards for your country — they exist for good reason.

 How far from the edge should a timber fastener be?